ericdoering/react_assessment_8/conceptual.md

 - Describe useEffect.
 What use cases is it used for in React components?

+The useEffect Hook allows you to perform side effects within your components.
+Some examples of side effects include: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
+The second argument is optional. useEffect(<function>, <dependency>)

 - What does useRef do?
 Does a change to a ref value cause a rerender of a component?

+The useRef Hook allows you to persist values between renders.
+It can be used to store a mutable value that does not cause a re-render when updated.
+It can be used to access a DOM element directly.

 - When would you use a ref?
 When wouldn't you use one?

+useRef could be used if you wanted to count how many times your webpage rerenders.
+However, you would not want to useRef if for example we wanted a display card to rerender with new material.

 - What is a custom hook in React?
 When would you want to write one?

+Hooks are in essence reusable functions that can be applied anywhere in the code.
+When you have component logic that needs to be used by multiple components, we can extract that logic to a custom Hook.
+Custom Hooks start with "use".
+An example would be a custom hook that would be able to hit multiple API's.